 Four: Make time for meditation

 This is the one that many of us struggle with.
 How do we find time to meditate in our already hectic lives?
 Ironically, it is because our lives are busy that meditation is vital.
 We all know there is a link between relapse and stress and meditation can break that connection.
 Starting with just five-ten minutes a day will get you into the habit.
-OMS offers great ideas on how to make your practice a regular event in her blog: Fitting meditation into a busy life
+Overcoming MS offers great ideas on how to make your practice a regular event in her blog: Fitting meditation into a busy life

 Five: Keep moving

 Whatever stage our MS has reached, our well-being will only be improved with exercise.
-Dr Gretchen Hawley writes encouragingly on how we can adapt exercises to meet our needs in Four ways to modify any exercise Our abilities will be as individual as we are and it is important not to compare ourselves with our other, more mobile peers.
+Dr Gretchen Hawley writes encouragingly on how we can adapt exercises to meet our needs in Four ways to modify any exercise our abilities will be as individual as we are and it is important not to compare ourselves with our other, more mobile peers.
 I love yoga; you may love to swim.
 Whatever you can do and enjoy, do it – and often.

 Six: Be kind to yourself